arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 03.11.16
+"Google recommends LuminPDF as its third-party provider for seamless PDF editing."
+Basically, you can open PDFs stored in Google Drive in the LuminPDF app, and then mark them up (highlight, underline, strikethrough, insert text, etc.).
+I couldn't actually figure out how to save the edited PDF back to drive, but I'm sure it's possible.

 ### 03.10.16
 In C, a static variable inside a function is locally scoped, but is changed on a "global" level.
 For example, say we have the function